Total cost: £285, including (posted) creative aide. Group of 8.

 In a world where it sometimes seems as if everyone is a photographer, it can be difficult to create work that stands out from the norm.
 Clients often ask us, how do I find a creative voice of my own?
 Spending time understanding what you like and don’t like is an important part of the journey.
 This workshop is aimed at stimulating your creativity and nurturing your own unique style.

-In the morning, in a combination of talks, practical sessions and group discussions, Rachael and Adrian will help you to explore different approaches to creativity and hone your individual artistic taste.
+On the first morning, in a combination of talks, practical sessions and group discussions, Rachael and Adrian will help you to explore different approaches to creativity and hone your individual artistic taste.
 We will think about what makes a successful photograph, the role of subjectivity, experimentation and the power of the portfolio versus the stand-alone image.
-As a group, we will work on methods for generating ideas and how to develop a practical workflow that encourages a creative mindset.
+As a group, we will work on methods for generating ideas and how to develop a workflow that encourages a creative mindset.

-The afternoon is all about your work.
+The second morning is all about your work.
 Perhaps you have a specific project you are working towards, a new portfolio, a book or an exhibition, or perhaps you have decided you want a new direction in your work, or a new challenge, but need help finding it.
 Perhaps you are seeking ideas about how to process some work or you need an objective second opinion on your portfolio or website.
 You will be given suggestions beforehand of how to prepare for the afternoon but you are welcome to come with another agenda.